kstenerud/concise-encoding/ce-structure.md

 For map-like containers, a duplicate means any key-value pair whose key is [equivalent](#equivalence) to another key already present in the map, regardless of what the key's associated value is.

 An implementation **MUST** disregard the type and size of integers and floats when comparing them to one other.
 If they can be converted to one another without data loss, they are potential duplicates.
 For example, the 16-bit integer value `2000`, the 64-bit integer value `2000`, and the 32-bit float value `2000.0` are all considered duplicates.
-The string value `"2000"`, however, is not a duplicate because it is a string, not an integer or float.
+The string value `"2000"`, however, is _not_ a duplicate because it is a string, not an integer or float.

 If a container disallows duplicates, duplicate entries are [structural errors](#structural-errors).

-Ordering and duplicates policies in [lists](#list) and [maps](#map) **CAN** be set by a schema, per-instance and globally.
+Ordering and duplication policies in [lists](#list) and [maps](#map) **CAN** be set by a schema, per-instance and globally.

 ### List

 A sequential list of objects.
 List elements **CAN** be any type (including other containers), and do not all have to be the same type.

-By default, a list is [ordered and allows duplicate values](#container-properties).
+By default, a list is [ordered, and allows duplicate values](#container-properties).

 **Example**: